abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 The first step in maximizing memory throughput is to minimize low-bandwidth data transfers between the host and the device.

 Additionally, maximize the use of on-chip memory, that is, shared memory and caches, and minimize transfers with global memory.
 Shared memory acts as a user-managed cache explicitly allocated and accessed by the application.
 A common programming pattern is to stage data from device memory into shared memory.
-The staging of data from the device to shared memory involves:
+The staging of data from the device to shared memory involves the following steps:

 1. Each thread of a block loading data from device memory to shared memory.
 2. Synchronizing with all other threads of the block.
 3. Processing the data stored in shared memory.